• The ability to write fluently and with interesting detail on a number of topics throughout the curriculum.

 How do we teach phonics at Eastoft C of E Primary School?

-In school we follow the Letters and Sounds programme.
-Letters and Sounds is a phonics resource published by the Department for Education and Skills which consists of six phases.
+In school we follow the Little Wandle Letters and Sounds programme.
+Letters and Sounds is a phonics resource endorsed by the Department for Education and Skills.
 Discreet phonics sessions are taught daily and are fun and multi-sensory to appeal to the different learning styles.
-We use the actions for Jolly Phonics to help the children to remember the sounds.

 Phonics Screening Check